AnasB0/STP_Projects_Labs/README.md

 # STP_Projects_Labs
-This repository contains my Projects and Labs that I did in IIITH AIML STP
+This repository contains my Projects and Labs that I do in IIITH AIML STP